Quick Navigation:

 DoYourClone is an easy-to-use disk cloning program.
 It supports to clone a failed hard drive on Windows and Mac.
 First of all download and install it on your computer.

-Then follow the steps below to clone the failed hard drive to an external hard drive.
+Connect the external hard drive to the computer and then follow the steps below to clone the failed hard drive to an external hard drive.

 Step 1.
 Open DoYourClone on your computer, and then select the failed disk as the source disk and select the external hard drive as the destination disk.
 Click Next.